 The unit comes in two sizes, a smaller one for wrists 145-187mm in size, and a longer one for wrists 162-216mm in size.
 The internal pod can be popped out of the rubber casing, thus allowing you to change the band color if you’d like (from white to black, or black to white).
 Mio says down the road they may make additional color bands if there’s interest there.
 The unit is waterproofed to 3ATM, which equates to roughly 30m (90ft).

 You can see these two straps on my wife’s (small) wrists (she’s tiny, 5’2” tall).
 In her case, both straps actually did fit her.
 Though, the larger strap required it be placed on the absolute very last connection knob, so the smaller/shorter strap was a better fit.
 This is notable because the previous Mio Alpha strap was too large for her to use.
 Like her, I was able to wear both strap lengths without issue however.

 To charge the unit, you’ll use the included USB adapter.
-The battery is currently lasting 7 hours in active-on mode (measuring HR), though, can last weeks in a standby mode (hanging out looking pretty).
+The battery is currently lasting 7 hours in active-on mode (measuring HR), though, can last weeks in a standby mode (hanging out looking pretty) (Update: They’ve increased it to 10hrs).
 You can use any USB port on the planet to charge the device.
 The USB adapter in the beta version is about the only area I have complaints on (not quite secure enough), but I’m told that it’ll be fixed in the next beta iteration.